 - A brand is more than your logo, fonts, and colors

 - A brand is not what you say it is; it’s what they say it is

 Your brand is so much more than the logo, fonts, and colors associated with your company.
 It’s the feeling that people have when they engage with your company.

 If you start to think of your brand from the perspective of your audience, then you start to focus more on values and the true passion that drives your business.
-From there, you can start utilizing social media, your website, personal engagement, and more to make your brand come through on every channel that people engage with it.
+From there, you can start utilizing social media, your website, personal engagement, and more to make your brand come through on every channel people engage with.

 When it comes to using your brand in marketing, establishing a brand voice is key.
-Identifying specific words that your brand is associated with will help with creating new messaging or content for outreach.
+Identifying specific words your brand is associated with will help create new messaging or content for outreach.